Brighton Neighbourhood Moving Guide: Planning Differences That Affect Time

 1) How permit parking delays loading

-When streets require permits and bays are full, the van may stop further away.
-Every extra metre of carry adds steps per item and increases manual handling cycles.
-Without a visitor permit or dispensation, crews spend time finding legal kerb space, which fragments loading and extends the overall schedule.
+When streets require permits and nearby bays are full, the van may have to stop farther away.
+Every extra metre of carry adds steps per item and increases handling time across the whole move.

 2) Why terrace streets limit van positioning

 Narrow terrace roads with parked cars on both sides restrict approach angles and safe stopping gaps.
-If a long van blocks traffic, crews must reposition or shuttle from a side street.
-This reduces tail-lift use, increases carry distance, and forces smaller loads per trip, slowing progress.
+If a longer van blocks traffic, crews may need to reposition or shuttle from a side street, which slows the loading rhythm.

 3) How building layout alters carrying distance

-Basement steps, split-level corridors and tight stairwells convert straight carries into multiple short hauls with turns.
-Each turn and step lowers average item speed and may require two-person carries for bulky furniture.
-The effect compounds over dozens of items, extending handling time more than drive time.
+Basement steps, split-level corridors and tight stairwells turn simple carries into multiple short hauls with awkward turns.
+Each turn and level change lowers the average speed of every item.

 4) Why managed buildings introduce lift booking delays